JanssenProject/jans/docs/admin/auth-server/endpoints/client-registration.md

                "client_name#fr": "Mon Exemple" \
          }'
 ```
-#### 3. Client Registration Request Using a signed request object
+#### Using signed request object (JWT)

-In some usecases like FAPI implementation,  DCR request payload is a JWT.
+In some use-cases like FAPI implementation, DCR request payload is a JWT.

 Example: